how-to-read-statement-cashflow

 Accounts receivable

-This section tells us the cash flow generated from the business’s day-to-day operations.
+This section shows the cash flow generated by the business’s day-to-day operations.

-Let’s start digging into what the numbers in the above statement mean:
+Let’s start digging into what the numbers in the above statement mean (Harvard Business School):

 Net Income

-The top number at the cash flow statement is the net income.
+The top number on the cash flow statement is the net income.
 The net income figure comes from the income statement.

 Depreciation and Amortization